bt909/imap-mailstat-exporter/README.md

 `imap_total_mails` is a gauge metric for how many emails are in this folder labeled with the foldername of your mailbox and your configured mailboxname
 `imap_unseen_mails` is a gauge metric for how many emails are in this folder labeled with the foldername of your mailbox and your configured mailboxname

+Metrics are available on port 8081/tcp on path `/metrics`.

 This exporter is in early development and at the moment highly adjusted for my personal usecase.